dropmeaword/how-to-read-software/PITCHME.md

 ---

+*Back to today's subject....*

+---

 Making a document in HTML/CSS is not so different from creating a document in PDF or PostScript (both of which are also markup languages) or even Word.

 ---

 Javascript however is a programming language.
 You can write Javascript without HTML and you can write HTML without Javascript.
-However in the *frontend* development world you will mostly see them in tandem.
+However in the *frontend development* world you will mostly see them in tandem.

 ---

 In most modern web applications the HTML serves as a kind of UI and the Javascript carries out the interaction logic (and thanks to nodejs even the backend).

-Frontend?
-Backend?
+*Frontend?
+Backend?*

 ---